 To begin, I went ahead and took down my curtains to keep them from getting any dustier.
 Starting in one corner of the room, start removing cobwebs and dust and work your way around the room.
 Check the ceiling around light fixtures, smoke alarms and ceiling fans and the tops of cabinets for dust.
 Spot clean anything stains that may be on the ceiling with Mrs. Myers.

 Take down light fixtures and clean with glass cleaner inside and outside of the globes and set to the side to dry.
 Don’t forget to wipe the dust off your light bulbs!
 But do this with the lights off.
 Replace any burned out bulbs now, or replace with more energy-efficient ones.
 Replace globes when dry.

 Ceiling fans get really dirty, at least in my house.
 In most rooms of the house, I can use the pillowcase trick to capture the dust off the blades, but in the kitchen where cooking oil travels in the air, the dust tends to stick a little.
 Gross!
 See the pic?
 I’m almost embarrassed by it.
 Please ignore the mess in the background!
 This is a real house and that just happens to be the next room on my spring cleaning list.
 Look the broom is in the corner, so you know I’ve been cleaning!
-Also, on my to-do list, get the trim moulding done!
+Also, on my to-do list, get the trim molding done!

 Told you it was icky!
 So how do you get a really icky ceiling fan sparkling clean?
 First I used my vacuum cleaner with the long hose attachment and vacuumed off as much dust as I could.
 Then I took all of the blades off and took off the globes.